 “ . . .
 It turns out that Austen’s Pride and Prejudice practically begs to be set to music—not slavishly, not without edits and rearrangements, but in a way that explores the text in a new and totally entertaining light.
 Most striking was the way in which the music coordinated with and then illuminated each character — a spot-on aural representation of the people and universe of the novel.
 Mrs. Bennet as high soprano?
 Check.
 Darcy as graceful yet manly baritone?
 Also check.
 Mr. Collins as hilariously imperious bass baritone?
 Check check check check. .
 If you think Jane Austen is funny, you’ll think her opera’s funny, too. . . . consider this the Austenacious stamp of approval: we loved what we saw and heard.”

 — “Austenacious,” a Jane Austen Society blog

-Excerpts from workshop performances (Excerpts from concert premiere coming soon)
+Excerpts from workshop performances

 1 Mr. Bingley and friends give a ball at Netherfield Hall, where we meet the Bennet family—father, mother and their three daughters, Jane, Elizabeth and Lydia.
 Mrs. Bennet is rhapsodic to see Bingley instantly fall in love with Jane.
 Their friends and townspeople (chorus) observe and comment on Bingley’s arrogant sister and the single and very rich Mr. Darcy: “He must be in want of a wife.”